 These are incidents involving air or rail passenger travel resulting in death or serious injury.
-Highway incidents are excluded because they are generally handled without emergency management organization involvement.
 In Tennessee, significant air incidents occur less than once every seven years, while rail incidents involving passengers are less frequent.
 Hamblen County has one (1) municipal airport, Moore-Murrell Field, and lies near approach and departure paths to McGhee Tyson Airport.
 The potential for a major crash is minimal.
 More risk may rise from light airplane and powered glider operations in and over the county.
 There is currently no passenger rail traffic within Hamblen County.